Transilvania International Film Festival

 If selected for the festival, the right-holders of each film will be contacted by the festival team regarding participation to the festival and the full list of needed materials.

-Screening materials for each films will be sent by May 1st, 2022 to Romanian Film Promotion (Str.
+Physical screening materials (such as DCP etc.) for each film will be sent by May 1st, 2024 to Romanian Film Promotion (Str.
 Popa Soare, nr.
 52, et.1, ap.4, Sector 2, Bucharest 023984) or to the address indicated by the festival print traffic department via e-mail.

 Return print transport costs will be covered by the film distributor or producer.

 While the screening materials are in TIFF custody, TIFF shall take on all responsibility for damages relating to storing and exploiting said materials and shall take on insurance covering the unlikely eventuality of such damages.